Gyakobo/Cross-Hairs/README.md

 Author: [Andrew Gyakobo](https://github.com/Gyakobo)

 >[!NOTE]
->This is a project which I presented for the [2021 Hackathon @ NJIT](https://devpost.com/software/cross-hairs).
+>This is a project which I presented and subsequently won 1st place in the [2021 Hackathon @ NJIT](https://devpost.com/software/cross-hairs).

 >[!WARNING]
 >This project is very raw and indelicate, and honestly could be furnished a bit more.
 Most prominently I want to point out that I should have definitely utilized `malloc` and allocated and managed memory way more efficiently.
 Apart from that there's a ton of memory leaks and code errors.
 Moreover, I ought to have used a struct or a class for each particle in this engine.